NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 <figure>
     <img src="{static}/images/dnsbl.png" alt="Brightdata data collector" />
-    <figcaption>Brightdata  IP address is listed on [dnsbl.info](https://www.dnsbl.info/dnsbl-database-check.php</figcaption>
+    <figcaption>Brightdata  IP address is listed on https://www.dnsbl.info/dnsbl-database-check.php</figcaption>
 </figure>

-I have to idea how accurate [dnsbl.info](https://www.dnsbl.info/dnsbl-database-check.php) is, but as a quick check, I inserted my own public IP address and there also one spam report on this IP (Detected on `b.barracudacentral.org`).
+I have to idea how accurate [dnsbl.info](https://www.dnsbl.info/dnsbl-database-check.php) is, but as a quick check, I looked up my own public IP address and there is also one spam report for my very own ISP IP (Detected on `b.barracudacentral.org`).
 So I would not consider those publicly accessible spam lookup databases as overly trustworthy.

 With the other IP addresses of the other four samples I got a similar result.

-#### Result 2: Ping - Data Collector Proxy usage detected in connection
+#### Result 2: Ping - Proxy usage detected in Connection

 When looking up the test description on [whatleaks.com](https://whatleaks.com/):